ms-iot/node-uwp-wrapper/README.md

 * Open cmd window
 * Set node_dir to the path of your Node.js clone
 * Set release_dir if desired (optional if copyrelease is not used)
+* Run "build.bat [x86|x64|arm] [copyrelease] [builduwpaddon]".
+  * If no platform is provided, all platforms (x86, x64, and ARM) will be built.
-* Run "build.bat [x86|x64|arm] [copyrelease]". copyrelease can be used to choose the release directory where nodeuwp.dll and node.dll will be copied.
+  * copyrelease can be used to choose the release directory where nodeuwp.dll, node.dll, and uwp.node will be copied.
-  If no platform is provided, all platforms (x86, x64, and ARM) will be built.
+  * builduwpaddon can be used to build the uwp addon.

 ##Running Node.js tests
 Follow the steps below to run [tests](https://github.com/joyent/node/tree/master/test) included with Node.js.